ethanruhe/high-performance-r/Tutorial.md

 ### Debugging Strategies
 Hadely Wicham gives the following helpful four step approach to debugging:
-+ Realise that you have a bug: this, he suggests, is one of the reasons automated testing is so important
++ Realize that you have a bug: this, he suggests, is one of the reasons automated testing is so important
 + Make it repeatable: isolating exactly what is causing the bug is necessary to hone in on what is failing, so you don't spend time deep diving into superfluous code
 + Figure out where it is: generate hypotheses, design experiments, test them, and record your results.
 Being systematic here will save you time in the long run
 + Fix it and test it: once you've addressed the problem, test to make sure it is actually gone!